18F/micropurchase/docs/technical_debt.md

 project to forestall that that could be summarized with the following principles:

 1. Long model classes are bad
+2. Composition/delegation is better than inheritance
-2. NullObject is better than nil
+3. NullObject is better than nil
-3. View logic should not be in the templates
+4. View logic should not be in the templates

 This document will explore how we try to adhere to these principles in how we organize the project.
 We don't usually design with these